 Ask yourself this question about Arsenal – did you enjoy watching them play?
 Did you see a team play the game “the Arsenal way.”
 Go back to his first statements about being a protagonist with and without the ball.
 Did you see that?

 Maybe for the total of one game and a half (win versus United and win at home vs Tottenham), we played that way but there wasn’t enough evidence that this was the norm and in fact, it seemed more the exception.
 Simply put Emery has sucked the life out of Arsenal.
 But don’t take my word for it.
-Let’s leave Phillipe Auclair to have the final word:
+Let’s leave Phillipe Auclair to have the final word as far as 2018/19 is concerned: